threexc/yocto-tekton/README.md

 README.md to learn more about what they do.

 Maintainer: Trevor Gamblin <trevor.gamblin@windriver.com>

+## Dockerfiles

+The [Dockerfiles](Dockerfiles) are used to handle the majority of the deployments and pipelines created through the rest of the repository's content.

+1. Dockerfile-buildspace is the catch-all container for actual builds, which includes all of the tools necessary to successfully run bitbake for various recipes;
+2. Dockerfile-nettools is a container that is best used as a debug pod when testing new deployments, pods, etc. and their configurations (e.g. if you want to make sure that an httpd deployment is exposed where you think it is)

 ## Instructions for Setting Up Kubernetes and Tekton With kubeadm